distributeaid/shipment-tracker/docs/migrations.md

 }
 ```

-Alternatively, if you are adding a new table you can use a command similar to fill in all of the fields of the migration:
+Alternatively, if you are adding a new table you can use a command similar the following in order to fill in all of the data types for the new table in the migration file:

 ```sh
 npx sequelize-cli model:generate --name User --attributes name:string,age:number